speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 A target with **three-quarters cover** has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarter cover if about three-quarters of it is covered by an obstacle.

-A target with **total cover** can’t be targeted directly by an attack, although some powers can reach such a target by including it in an area of effect.
+A target with **total cover** canï¿½t be targeted directly by an attack, although some powers can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 \columnbreak